Skip to main content

 Date

-The push schedule creation time (if any)
+Push schedule creation time (if any).

 FeedierPushStatus__c